Acute Oncology Service (AOS)

 Basildon

-We liaise directly with the patients’ oncology team.
-We identify patients requiring specialist palliative care input.
+We update information regarding the acute admission to the treating Oncologist.
+We can also identify patients requiring specialist palliative care input.

 Broomfield